 - In the RADIUS section, in the Port text box, type the port number used to communicate with the Gateway.
 The default ports are 1812 and 1645.

-- From the Select a RADIUS resource text box, select your RADIUS client resource.
+- In the Select a RADIUS resource drop-down list, select your RADIUS client resource.

 - Click Save.